jvahl/slda/README.md

 ## fix temporary issue with pypolyagamma and scipy

-Pypolyagamma currently depends on an older version of scipy.
+This package depends on pypolyagamma, which in turn depends on an older version of scipy.
 To downgrade scipy, run
 ```bash
 $ pip3 install --upgrade scipy==1.2.1
 ```